 The District has the highest combination of sales tax rates in the area, with its 5.75 percent general rate and higher rates for alcoholic beverages, restaurant meals, parking and hotel rooms.
 The District, like Maryland, exempts all non-snack food purchased in grocery stores from the general sales tax.
-Maryland's 5 percent general rate is the second highest in the area, followed by the 4.5 percent combined state and local rate in Virginia jurisdictions.
-Virginia does levy a 4.0 percent sales tax on all food purchased in grocery stores.
+Maryland and Virginia (combined state and locate rate) 5 percent general rate is the lowest in the area.
+Virginia does levy a 3.0 percent sales tax on all food purchased in grocery stores.